NVIDIA/aistore/docs/overview.md

 $ export http_proxy=<AIS proxy IPv4 or hostname>
 ```

 In combination, these two settings have an effect of redirecting all **unmodified** client-issued HTTP(S) requests to the AIS proxy/gateway with subsequent execution transparently from the client perspective.
+AIStore will on the fly create a bucket to store and cache HTTP(S) reachable files all the while supporting the entire gamut of functionality including ETL.
+Examples for HTTP(S) datasets can be found in [this readme](bucket.md#public-https-dataset)

 ### Existing Datasets: Promote (API and CLI)